 Once all of the ash and soot that can be removed from a property has been cleaned and the contents have been removed, the affected area can be treated with cleaning solutions and wiped down with chemical sponges made of rubber.
 Experts may recommend the use of other specialized equipment such as an air scrubber to filter out particulate followed by an ozone machine, hydroxyl generator or thermal fogger to neutralize the odor of smoke particles.

-Content cleaning takes place off site and may involve specialized methods such as abrasive blasting or immersion in cleaning solution combined with the application of ultrasonic waves.
+Content cleaning takes place off-site and may involve specialized methods such as abrasive blasting or immersion in cleaning solution combined with the application of ultrasonic waves.
 Compare the costs of cleaning or repairing individual items with replacement costs to determine the most cost-effective and efficient approach to damage restoration.
-Find out more about factors that may impact fire damage repair cost at a residence or commercial building.
+Find out more about factors that may impact fire damage repair costs at a residence or commercial building.

 The Cost of Repairing Fire Damage